Leona Roberts: Life and career

-Roberts was born in a small village in Illinois.
-According to Find A Grave she was born in Monroe Twp, Ashtabula County, Ohio.
+Roberts was born in Monroe Center, Ashtabula County, Ohio.
 She made her debut on Broadway in 1926 and appeared there in about 40 productions between 1926 and 1945, mostly in supporting roles.

 Roberts started her film career in 1926 as the lead in Poor Mrs. Jones, produced by the United States Department of Agriculture.
 She went to Hollywood in 1937 and played in over 40 films, mostly in motherly supporting roles.
 She portrayed "society gossip" Mrs. Meade in Gone with the Wind (1939).

 Roberts also appeared with Cary Grant and Katharine Hepburn in the screwball comedy Bringing Up Baby (1938) as the house servant Mrs. Gogarty, as well in Of Human Hearts (1938) with James Stewart and The Blue Bird (1940) with Shirley Temple.

 In 1941, she returned to Broadway, where she worked until the mid-1940s.
 Subsequently, Roberts worked again in Hollywood and made a few last films there, including a small part in The Loves of Carmen (1948).
 She made her last film in 1949.

-Personal life/death
+Personal life and death

+Roberts had been a regular parishioner of the Catholic church.
+After retiring, she dedicated the last years of her life to charitable and religious causes until her death.
 Roberts died in 1954, age 74.
 She was the mother of actress Josephine Hutchinson.